 Narration can give a different mood to your presentation, especially if the voice is powerful and the words are heartfelt.
 Use it to change the tone or pace of your presentation and it will certainly keep your audience hooked if there’s a danger of them losing interest.

 11. Go bright with color

 Color can have a huge effect on how your video comes across.
 Don’t be afraid to experiment.
-The contrasts of black and white can be extremely effective, but you can also grab people’s attention with some carefully-chosen primary and secondary colors, like in our Abstract scenes.
+The contrasts of black and white can be extremely effective, but you can also grab people’s attention with some carefully-chosen primary and secondary colors, like in our Motion Graphics template.

 12. Use illustrations

 Illustrations are a great way to communicate information, especially if you’ve got lots to say.
 Whether you want to create a crowd of people or a cool depiction of some new fancy gadget, illustrations can draw the eye and make your presentation more interesting.

 When you utilize infographics, you can pack in a huge amount of data and information without confusing your audience.
 Think pie charts, digital numbers, and ascending animated graphs.
 These can show your audience boring data in an exciting way.

 The one advantage of video over a standard presentation is that you can do all types of funky things with transitions, like a whip pan transition, when the camera quickly pans between scenes.
 It’s a bit like a wipe, but much faster.
 Check out our full article on transitions here.

 15. Make it look cinematic